dror-ziv/visual-theater-room-scheduler/README.md

 ```
 * Go to `http://127.0.0.1:8000`

-# Future Enhancements
-* Improved Failure Handling: If your initial booking attempt fails, the system will soon be able to find the next best slot and book it before anyone else even has a chance!
 ## Why This Project?
 I Wrote this project to help a friend who was tired of waking up early and still losing the race.
 Now he can sleep in.